 Open the Finder from the Dock, then select the Application in the Favorites on the left side of the window.
 Find and go to the Utilities folder.
 Or you can go to the Utilities folder by clicking on Go >> Utilities.

 Just double-click on the Terminal icon to open it.

 Go to the Launchpad icon in the Dock, find and click on the Other.
 Once open it, you will see a set of macOS utility app including Grab, QuickTime, TextEdit, Disk Utility, Stickies, Activity Monitor and Time Machine, Console, Boot Camp Assistant, etc.

 Finally, just locate the Terminal and double-click the icon to open it.

 You also can open the Terminal by going to the magnifying glass on the top right corner, this is called Spotlight Search.
 Spotlight Search is an easy way to find almost anything on your Mac.

 Once click on that, just type “Terminal” in the search field and the Terminal window option will come on top.
 Click on it to open the program and now you can write down the unix commands for installing the program, etc.

 Tricks: You can quickly open the Spotlight Search by pressing Command + Space.

 How to Exit Terminal

 There are two ways to exit the Terminal program.
-The first, just right-click on the Terminal icon in the Dock and select Quit option and the second is press the Command + Q from your keyboard to quit the app immediately.
+The first, just right-click on the Terminal icon in the Dock and select Quit option and the second way is press the Command + Q from your keyboard to quit the app immediately.